Cobo3/CommandSystem/README.md

 }
 ```

+Assemblies containing methods with the Command attribute need to be registered first.

 #### Using the Commands Builder
 Using the CommandsBuilder is the perfect solution when you need to mass generate commands.
 It uses reflection to get members from a Type and converting them into commands.
 The downside is that it only work with instance members.